tokio-rs/console/console-subscriber/README.md

 ### Using other runtimes

-If you are using a custom runtime that supports tokio-console, you may not need to enable "tokio_unstable".
+If you are using a custom runtime that supports tokio-console, you may not need to enable the `tokio_unstable` cfg flag.
 In this case, you need to enable cfg `console_without_tokio_unstable` for console-subscriber to disable its check for `tokio_unstable`.